mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 **Note:** All retries will be attempted a fixed number of times.
 Once the number of retries has been exhausted, the operation will be marked as _failed_.

-If a snapshot of a VM has been bulk transferred to On-Cloud and a failure occurs when sync to it is in progress through the cloud cache, the user has to explicitly delete the bulk transferred VM from the On-Cloud.
-The HDM failure handling does not automatically delete the bulk transferred VM.
+If a VM snapshot has been bulk transferred to the cloud and a failure occurs while the cloud cache syncs with it, the portion that has already transferred to the cloud must be explicitly deleted.
+HDM failure handling does not automatically delete the bulk transferred VM.

 ### Unresolved Issues

-**Refer to the Troubleshooting Guide in case the failure issues are not resolved.
-The failure might have been caused due to one of the known product issues. **
+**Refer to the Troubleshooting Guide if failure issues are not resolved.
+The failure might have been caused by a known product issue. **

-**Finally, seeking help from PrimaryIO support may be required, refer to the Install Guide for the details. **
+**PrimaryIO support may be required.
+Refer to the Install Guide for the details. **